tmd-lab/tmdsimpy/README.md

 # TMDSimPy: Tribomechadynamics Simulations for Python

-This repository contains python files and functions for running numerical simulations for various tribomechadynamics problems.
+This repository contains Python files and functions for running numerical simulations for various tribomechadynamics problems.
 Files intended for experimental analysis are not included here and can be found elsewhere.
 Specific projects are based in other repositories and use these shared modeling routines as a dependency.
 This repository is not intended to include research problems beyond a few examples.